 Data silos can’t be connected which means that data can’t be connected between silos.
 Thus data that is stored within one silo can’t be used to enrich data that is stored in a different silo.
 As a result synergy effects can’t be leveraged and potential insights aren’t discovered: viewing data fragments instead of evaluating all of the available data and its connections will make it harder to discover anomalies and patterns.
 Consequences for you range from missing opportunities to making misguided decisions.

 On top of that communicating a consistent corporate image to external stakeholders becomes nearly impossible if the necessary information isn’t shared.
 Also, the more departments feel separated from each other, the less group cohesion will be present in the company.

 If you feel that silos exist within your company they can, fortunately, be broken down.
 To start this process you should urge your executive level to start aligning everyone’s work towards one shared company goal and enforce a stronger company culture.
 As a basis for future activities within departments, their managers should try to agree on a vision that they also convey to their employees consistently.
 In the end, every person should have a clear idea of what they can do to contribute to the company’s goal.

 An exchange between teams should always be encouraged for example by making appropriate tools available that help to communicate, connect and save information.
 This should minimize the communication overhead between departments and increase the benefit gained from collaboration.
 Realizing that communication is valuable not only within teams is the first step to gradually break down silos.

 You’re looking for a tool that helps your researchers share data and evaluate it collaboratively?
-Try consider.ly–get an invite now!
+Try consider.ly – Start your 30 days free trial!